-Even after you've established a workflow that helps you achieve exceptional results with your images, don't be afraid to change things around for a particular image.
-Some images will have unique problems that need to be addressed early in the workflow to maintain high quality.
+Even after you've established a workflow that helps you achieve exceptional results with your images, don't be afraid to change the process around for a particular image.
+Some images will have unique problems that you need to address early in the workflow to maintain high quality.
 In other situations you'll simply want to depart from your typical workflow to produce a creative variation (Figure 1.4).
-Whatever the situation, there are many good reasons to depart from your typical workflow to achieve certain goals.
-Treat your workflow as a guide for producing the best results with your typical images, but maintain the flexibility to change your process when you feel it will benefit the final result.
+Whatever the situation, you'll have to depart from your typical workflow to achieve certain goals.
+Treat your workflow as a guide for producing the best results with your typical images, but maintain the flexibility to change your process when you think it will benefit the final result.